 A corresponding random_get_nzero_pseduo_bytes() is also available for cases were we don't want 0 bytes in other random sequences, such as session keys, nonces and cookies.

-The above to functions ensure that even though most of the random pool is available early in boot we can't use it for key generation until the full FIPS 140-2 POST and integrity check has completed, eg on the swrand provider.
+The above two functions ensure that even though most of the random pool is available early in boot we can't use it for key generation until the full FIPS 140-2 POST and integrity check has completed, e.g. on the swrand provider.

 6.0 Userspace random number

-The above functions are available from the libcryptoutil.so library but are private to Solaris.
+The above functions are available from the libcryptoutil.so library but are Private to Solaris and MUST not be used by any 3rd party code - see the attributes(5) man page for the Solaris interface taxonomy.
 Similar to the kernel space there are pkcs11_get_nzero_random() and pkcs11_get_nzero_urandom() variants that ensure none of the bytes are zero.
-The pkcs11_ prefix is because these are private functions mostly used for the implementation of the PKCS#11 API.
-The Solaris private ucrypto API does not provide key generation functions.
+The pkcs11_ prefix is because these are Private functions mostly used for the implementation of the PKCS#11 API.

 I hope this is useful and/or interesting insight into how Solaris generates randomness.